nhsengland/it-standards/application-development/mobile-dev/readme.md

 * SHOULD use open development standards where feasible.

   Noting that each Mobile Operating System has its own proprietary development stacks and languages that may need to be used.
 However, web-applications with offline features should be considered first.
 High-level designs, risk and design-decision logs must record the reasoning behind using proprietary tooling.

-* MUST follow the NHS and UK Government (Cabinet Office Government Digital Service) Design Manual's.
-* MUST follow the security guidelines set out by the National Cyber Security Centre (NCSC).
-* MUST meet WAI standards for accessibility.
-* SHOULD follow the security guidelines set out by NIST.